jonnor/ESC-CNN-microcontroller/datasets.md

 3x3 kernel with dilation rate 2 = 7x7 receptive field, dilation rate 3 = 11x11 receptive field
 ! great images in the article.

+### Audio Event Classification using Deep Learning in an End-to-End Approach
+Jose Luis Diez Antich
+Explored end-2-end learning, using raw audio as input.
+Was unable to reach more than 62% average accuracy.
+? how many parameters

-### DCASE2018 Task 2, General Purpose Audio Tagging
+## DCASE2018 Task 2, General Purpose Audio Tagging
 Task: Acoustic event tagging.
 Based on FreeSound data.
 41 classes.
 Using AudioNet ontology